Believe it or not, augmented reality tech dates back to the 60s.

 Let's take a look back to see how AR technology was created in the first place.

-1968: Ivan Sutherland, a Harvard professor and computer scientist, created the first head-mounted display called ‘The Swords of Damocles’.
+1968: Ivan Sutherland, a Harvard professor and computer scientist, created the first head-mounted display called ‘The Sword of Damocles’.

 The user experienced computer-generated graphics that enhanced their sensory perception of the world.